 The scheme may be used for any standard-rated and lower-rated goods except those listed in paragraph 2.6.
 There are different rules for these goods.
 You can get details and copies of the relevant notices from the VAT: general enquiries helpline.

-Under certain circumstances business travellers may obtain refunds of VAT paid on services provided and goods consumed in the EU.
+Under certain circumstances business travellers may obtain refunds of VAT paid on services provided and goods consumed in the UK or EU.
 Claim back VAT paid in the EU if you’re established elsewhere (VAT Notice 723A) explains the conditions and how to make a claim.
 Customs officers at the place the traveller departs the UK are not involved in the refund of VAT on business expenses.

 7.4 Making a purchase using the VAT Retail Export Scheme